 The trial court entered a judgment of dissolution of marriage.
-Husband was ordered to pay $370 per month in maintenance to wife when their farmland sells.
+The husband was ordered to pay $370 per month in maintenance to his wife when their farmland sells.

 An auction was held that same month.
 The sale did not take place yet.

-Wife filed a wage garnishment against husband’s employer.
-The employer did not pay out to wife.
+The wife filed a wage garnishment against her husband’s employer.
+The employer did not pay out to the wife.

 The Appellate Court held that a payor’s (employer’s) obligations under the Act are mandatory.
 Therefore, the employer cannot challenge the validity of the underlying order for support.
 The case was sent back to the trial court for further proceedings.